 The wine is gently basket pressed in individual vineyard parcels over the course of several hours.
 Our vertical basket press combines state of the art technology with traditional winemaking.

-For this limited release wine of 2700 bottles we selected a special parcel of Grenache from the Stonewell sub-region of the Barossa Valley.
+For this limited release wine of 400 cases we selected a special parcel of Grenache from the Stonewell sub-region of the Barossa Valley.

 The Old Cooperage celebrates the historic relationship between Château Tanunda and A.P.
 John Coopers.
 The John family began operating as coopers in 1889 when Christian Paul John established the Château Tanunda Cooperage.
 Since then five generations of the John family have worked in viticulture, winemaking and coopering in the Barossa.